 Steve was called to the Bar in 1984 by Middle Temple.
 He practised on the Northern Circuit for 25 years, and has been an accredited advocacy trainer since the early 1990’s.

 He was the Head of Advocacy at Manchester Metropolitan University on the BPTC for ten years and enjoyed a short spell at City University before becoming one of the two criminal course designers for the ICCA.

-Steve’s specialist areas of interest include drug importation, sex, violence, and benefit fraud.
+Steve’s specialist areas of interest include drug importation, sexual offences, offences involving violence, and benefit fraud.